brujoand/blog.brujordet.no/content/post/productivity/Clauding_from_anywhere.md

 ## The Pebble
-Around 12 years ago I found the coolest smart watch ever, The Pebble.
+Around 12 years ago I found a really cool smartwatch, The Pebble.
 <img src="/pebble_watch_trio.png" alt="The original Pebble watch" width="75%"/>
-This thing was great and it was open, so I could write my own watchface for it in C.
+This thing was open so I could write my own watchface for it in C.
 My watchface wasn't anything amazing, just a Norwegian version of a watchface that showed the time using natural language.
 So "05:05" became "5 past 5".
 After a few nights hacking away at the code, it worked and I uploaded it to this pebble 'appstore'.
-Source code was published over at [github](https://github.com/brujoand/nortid/).
 It had only a handful of users but to me this was an amazing thing.
 And with 'all these users' entrusting me with telling them what time it was, I had no choice when the version 2 of the SDK dropped.
 I had to upgrade at once!
 This did take some time though, days in fact.
 But eventually I got there, and all was well.